 Cushing syndrome: due to ACTH-producing carcinoid tumor types 1

 They are neuroendocrine neoplasms that range from low-grade typical carcinoids to more aggressive atypical carcinoids.
-They can therefore demonstrate a wide spectrum in terms of clinical behavior as well as histology.

 Central lesions are usually seen as:

 a single hilar or perihilar mass that is usually well-defined, round or ovoid

 can be of any size but are typically 2-5 cm

 there is often marked homogeneous contrast enhancement due to high vascularity